 Located in the Baa Atoll, Kunfunadhoo Island is one of the largest islands in the Maldives.
 The resort can be reached by a scenic 30-minute seaplane flight direct from Malé International Airport or a 12-minute speedboat ride for guests scheduled on domestic flights at the nearby Dharavandhoo Airport.
 Soneva Fushi has a private airport lounge exclusively for guests.

-Activities include a Six Senses spa, private beach with watersports facilities, bikes to borrow, observatory, open-air cinema, floodlit tennis court, badminton, snooker table, group yoga and tai chi classes, jogging trail, board games, ice-cream parlour, library, a stash of CDs and DVDs, free WiFi.
+Activities include a Six Senses spa, private beach with watersports facilities, bikes to borrow, an observatory, open-air cinema, floodlit tennis court, badminton, snooker table, group yoga, and tai chi classes, jogging trail, board games, ice-cream parlor, library, a stash of CDs and DVDs, free Wi-Fi.
 In rooms: flatscreen TV, DVD player, preloaded iPod and dock, binoculars, air-conditioning, minibar, tea- and coffee-making facilities.
-The resort can also organise scuba diving, motorised watersports, and local boat trips.
+The resort can also organize scuba diving, motorized watersports, and local boat trips.

 2. Soneva Jani

 Soneva Jani is located on the island of Medhufaru in the northern Atoll of Noonu, 40-minutes by seaplane from Malé International Airport and 1 hour by speedboat from Soneva Fushi.
 Soneva Jani is an ultra-romantic resort that features 24 overwater villas and 1 island villa.

 Inspired by a word that means ‘wisdom’ in Sanskrit, Soneva Jani encompasses a collection of Water Villas and Island Sanctuaries set within a lagoon of crystal clear waters, fringed by pristine beaches and blanketed in lush tropical greenery.